frenesim/schema_to_scaffold/README.md

 Generate rails scaffold pages based on a rails database schema you already have.

-Use your schema.rb file from `<rails_app>/db` or generated with `rake db:schema:dump`
+Use your schema.rb file from `<rails_app>/db` or generated with `rake db:schema:dump` You can rename schema.rb to schema_your_fav_name.rb that I will find it to.
+This will prevent schema.rb from being overwritten when one run rake db:migrate.

 SchemaToScaffold will generate rails scaffolding scripts by table like this: